datacite/schema-docs/docs/appendices/appendix_1/contributorType.rst

 ContactPerson
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Description:** Person with knowledge of how to access, troubleshoot, or otherwise field issues related to the resource
+**Description:** Person with knowledge of how to access, troubleshoot, or otherwise field issues related to the resource.

 **Usage Notes:** May also be the “Point of Contact” in an organisation that controls access to the resource, if that organisation is different from the Publisher, Distributor, and Data Manager.